kazurayam/Katalon-IDEA-Combination/README.md

 - https://forum.katalon.com/t/running-junit4-in-katalon-studio/12270

+I developed over 40 .groovy classes.
 Did I enjoy that? --- No. It was damn hard.

-Katalon Studio has a lot of small but itchy problems for developing + unit-testing custom Groovy classes.
-I admired to do the same job (developing custom Groovy classes to extend my Katalon project) in [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+Katalon Studio GUI has a lot of small but itchy problems for developing + unit-testing custom Groovy classes.
+I admired to do the same job in [IntelliJ IDEA](https://www.jetbrains.com/idea/).

 But how can I do it in IntelliJ IDEA?

 ## Solution